One Article to Solve All Ugly Number Problems on LeetCode

 Ugly Number II

-Let's increase the difficulty.
-Look at LeetCode problem #264 "Ugly Number II".
-Now, the task is not to determine if a number is an ugly number, but given an input n
+Next, let's increase the difficulty and look at LeetCode problem 264, "Ugly Number II".
+The problem now is not to determine if a number is an ugly number, but to compute the n

 int nthUglyNumber(int n)